How Family Counseling Fosters ConnectionReading Time: 4 minutes

 - Attachment-Based Family Therapy, which seeks to repair rifts in the parent-child connection in order to rebuild trust.

-What to Expect in Family Therapy
+What to Expect in Family Counseling

-In family therapy, licensed family therapists meet with individual members, the family as a whole, or a combination.
+In family therapy, licensed family therapists or family counselors meet with individual members, the family as a whole, or a combination.
 This allows each person to express their concerns, and also supports the family in communicating with each other as a group.
 Self-expression and positive communication techniques foster empowerment within the family, and support each family member’s emotional development.

-For example, if one young adult child suffers from depression, which is manifesting as a substance use disorder or eating disorder, a family therapist can help parents and siblings understand how to best help.
+For example, if one young adult child suffers from depression, which is manifesting as a substance use disorder or eating disorder, a family counselor can help parents and siblings understand how to best help.
 Moreover, family therapy can help parents to see how their behavior can either hinder or benefit the well-being of their adult child.
 Furthermore, by looking at relationship patterns, therapists can identify what will help their clients achieve their family therapy goals.

 Divorce and Family Therapy Goals